 In the first quarter of 2009, through our routine testing, we identified that certain production lots of the lower strength MUSE shipped did not meet certain specifications applied toward the end of the 24-month shelf life.
 This out-of-specification condition appears to arise in the last six months of the 24-month shelf life.
-This condition does not pose any safety risk to the patient.
-In May 2009, we issued a recall of specific lots of 125mg and 250mg MUSE product remaining in the U.S. wholesaler's inventory.
-Units of 125mg and 250mg represented 13% of total domestic units shipped in 2008.
-To date, the quantities returned from wholesalers from the recall have been less than \$10,000.
+This condition does not pose any safety risk to patients.
+In May 2009, we issued a voluntary recall of specific lots of 125 mcg and 250 mcg MUSE product remaining in the U.S. wholesaler's inventory.
+Units of 125 mcg and 250 mcg represented 13% of total domestic units shipped in 2008.